Lamspringe Abbey: Second foundation

 In 1628 English Benedictine monks in exile approached the Bursfelde Congregation with a request for a conventual building and in 1630 were granted the derelict buildings at Lamspringe.
 However, they were unable to take possession and begin work on the monastery until the early 1640s, after the end of the Thirty Years' War.
 The English Benedictines rebuilt the abbey, dedicated to St Adrian of Corinth, a 3rd-century martyr, and St. Denis.

 Lamspringe Abbey was the only English Benedictine Congregation abbey of the English Benedictines in exile.
 From 1671 they ran a good though small school for English Catholic boys, mostly from Yorkshire and the north, necessitated by England's then anti-Catholic laws.

 English gentry families (primarily in the north) and German princes were generous supporters.

 Unlike the other English monasteries in exile, Lamspringe was a large abbey rather than a small priory, and was wealthy, with wide estates.
 The community's wealth and status were reflected in the quality of the building works undertaken.
 The abbey church, serious work on which began in 1691 under abbot Maurus Corker, and the remaining monastery buildings, executed in rather grand style by Yorkshireman abbot Joseph Rokeby up to 1731, still remain virtually intact.

 Lamspringe Abbey housed the relics of St Oliver Plunkett, taken there in 1684 by the later Abbot of Lamspringe, Corker, who had been with him in Newgate Prison in London, as well as the head of St Thomas of Hereford.
 Plunkett's relics are now at Downside Abbey, along with a reliquary containing Hereford's skull and much of the monks' library.
 It is believed that it was via Lamspringe that Fr.
 Corker brought the Relic of the Head of St. Oliver to Rome and gave it to Oliver's old Dominican friend and correspondent, Philip Howard, Cardinal of Norfolk.

 Lamspringe had 500 acres under direct cultivation, 3,500 acres of woodland, and extensive fishponds.
 The monastery brewery was established in 1717.
 The "Lamb's Spring" supplied water for the mill pond which supplied power to the monastery mill.
 From 1644 until 1802, 172 monks were professed, most came from northern England.
-There were regular vistitations by the president of the English Congregation or his representative.
+There were regular visitations by the president of the English Congregation or his representative.

 The abbey was secularised in 1803 by the Kingdom of Prussia, and the monks returned to England.
 The library was dispersed; it had contained as its most famous item the St. Albans Psalter, which is now at the basilica of St. Godehard, Hildesheim.

 The school was transferred to the then newly established Ampleforth Abbey and formed the basis of the present Ampleforth College.

 The monks, after a period of dispersal, reformed as a community at Broadway in Worcestershire between 1828 and 1841, after which they were spread among other houses, although the community was never formally disbanded.
 The last surviving members joined the abbey at Fort Augustus (1876-1998) at its foundation.